dariooddenino/dariooddenino.github.io/_posts/2018-10-04-purescript-package-magers.md

 bower i --save-dev purescript-quickcheck
 ```

-Sadly, Bower is not the perfect tool to use with Purescript, and I think I realized this mainly during the switch
+Sadly, Bower is not the perfect tool to use with Purescript, and I realized this mainly during the switch
 from Purescript v0.11 to v0.12.
 Figuring out the correct packages versions that have to go with the compiler version currently in use can get annoying
 and a source of many mistakes.

-Luckily, the problem was already solved by psc-package!
+Luckily, I found out that this problem was already solved by psc-package!

 It's important to note that currenly using bower for dependencies is the only way to publish a package on [Pursuit](https://pursuit.purescript.org/).